 As your income increases, your payment will reduce until you’re earning enough to no longer be awarded Universal Credit.
 Your payment will then be stopped and your Universal Credit claim will be closed.
 You’ll be told when this happens.

-If your circumstances change within 6 months of your last Universal Credit payment (for example, if your earnings go down or a change in your personal circumstances which means you need more financial help) it’s easy to re-apply.
+If your circumstances change within 6 months of your last Universal Credit payment (for example, if your earnings go down or a change in your personal circumstances which means you need more help) it’s easy to re-apply.
 You’ll usually just need to log into your online account and confirm that the details you gave before are correct.
 You will keep your original payment dates.

 If this is done more than 6 months after your last Universal Credit payment you will need to make a new claim.